ocean-proves-toads/hmcts-code-challenge-api/README.md

 ## Set up

+You need to have .NET 9.0 installed

-Clone the Repository
+1. Clone the Repository
-change directory to `TasksApi` run `dotnet run`
+2. Change directory to `hmcts-code-challenge-api\TasksApi\`
+3. Type `dotnet run` to run it

 ### Documentation